 This Georgian Vernacular historic home was built in 1857 on the Delaware Indian Reserve in Kansas City, Kansas and may be the oldest farmhouse in Kansas.
 It was once home to Moses Grinter, one of Kansas ’ earliest pioneer settlers, who established the first ferry across the Kansas River.

-Visitors are welcome to tour Grinter Place and hear the stories of the Grinter family Wednesdays through Saturdays at a cost of $3 for adults and $1 for children.
+Visitors are welcome to tour Grinter Place and hear the stories of the Grinter family Wednesdays through Saturdays from March to October.
+Tickets cost of $6 for adults and $3 for children.

 John Wornall House

 Built in 1858 by Kentuckian John B. Wornall, this Greek Revival-style home has been accurately restored to the period.
 Now in Kansas City ’s Brookside neighborhood, the John Wornall House is one of the most recognized in the Kansas City area.
 The home once sat on the Missouri frontier—200 feet from the main road that headed to the Santa Fe Trail.
 During the Civil War’s Battle of Westport, the Wornall House served as a field hospital for both Confederate and Union troops.

-Tours are available Tuesdays through Sundays a cost of $6 for adults and $5 for children.
+Tours are available Wednesday through Sundays a cost of $8 for adults and $5 for children.

 Located in Leavenworth, Caroll Mansion has beautiful stained glass windows and elegant antiques that only enhance your tour.
 This Victorian home was built in 1857 and was once home to Lucien Scott, president of the First National Bank of Leavenworth and vice president of the Kansas Central Railroad.

-Tours are available Tuesdays-Saturdays at a cost of $5 for adults and $3 for children.
+Tours are available Tuesdays-Saturdays at a cost of $6 per person (free for children under 5).